samastek/czsh/README.md

 - `--interactive` or `-n`: Runs in interactive mode, asking for user input during installation
 - `--codex` or `-x`: Installs and configures zsh_codex for AI-powered command completion
 - `--gemini` or `-g`: Installs and configures Gemini CLI for AI-powered coding assistance
+- `--claude` or `-cl`: Installs and configures Claude CLI for AI-powered development assistance
+- `--vim-mode` or `-v`: Enables vim keybindings and navigation in the command line

 ## ⚙️ Configuration